teaching-data-science/intro2ml/chapters/chapter02-03-regression-polynomialregmodels.md

 ---
 title: 'Chapter 2.3: Polynomial Regression Models'
 description:
-  ' This Section introduces polynomials to obtain more flexible models for the regression task.
+  ' This section introduces polynomials to obtain more flexible models for the regression task.
 We explain the connection to the basic linear model and discuss the problem of overfitting.'
 prev: /chapter02-02-regression-linearregmodels
 next: /chapter02-04-regression-knn
 type: subchapter